 Sure, you can make a mock “onion soup mix” dip with pre-packaged onion flakes and factory-created additives.
-The version below, however, is simpler, healthier and loaded with richly browned onions.
+The version of French onion dip below, however, is simpler, healthier and loaded with richly browned onions.
 If you like a smoother dip, you can purée all or part of it in a food processor.

 - 2 cups finely minced onions

 - ½ teaspoon salt, plus more to taste

 - 2 cloves garlic, minced

 - 1 cup sour cream

 - ¼ cup mayonnaise